brain training with visual feedback provides benefits to

 2021 STUDY - UCSB

-This report provides methods, measures and results pertaining to the Effects of Cognitive Training (ECT) study whose aim is to investigate the effects of engaging in 4-weeks of the app-based ABC program (Thinkie) vs. playing Tetris.
+This report provides methods, measures and results pertaining to the Effects of Cognitive Training (ECT) study, whose aim is to investigate the effects of engaging in 4 weeks of app-based ABC program (Thinkie) vs. playing Tetris.
 The study, sponsored by Mitsui, was conducted by Drs.
 Acevedo and Collins in the Department of Psychological & Brain Sciences at the University of California, Santa Barbara.
-Data collection for this project began in May 2021 and ended approximately December 15, 2021.
+Data collection for this project began in May 2021 and ended in December 2021.

 Methods